Rivals ponder how to break Bayern Munich's grip on Bundesliga - RFI

 "We have to make up for it," head coach Hansi Flick admitted with Bayern facing Sevilla in the UEFA Super Cup and Borussia Dortmund for the German Super Cup in the coming fortnight.

-Bayern want to sign a winger, to back up Sane, Kingsley Coman and Serge Gnabry with Chelsea's Callum Hudson-Odoi again on their radar.
+Bayern want to sign a new winger with Chelsea's Callum Hudson-Odoi again on their radar.
 They also want a defender.

 - 'They destroy them' -

-Flick's star-studded squad finished last season on an all-conquering 21-game winning run, including the 8-2 thrashing of Spanish giants Barcelona in the Champions League's semi-finals.
+Flick's star-studded squad finished last season on an all-conquering 21-game winning run, including the 8-2 thrashing of Spanish giants Barcelona in the Champions League's quarter-finals.

 "The current team of Hansi Flick is perhaps the best Bayern team ever," Hans-Joachim Watzke, chief executive of arch rivals Borussia Dortmund, declared last month.